OliveIsLazy/Project-1.3/How to: GitHub.md

 *(stub)*: shorthand to say that this piece of information is incomplete or possibly inaccurate due to lack of knowledge or experience.

-Branch: A temporary clone of the source code in question.
-Can be freely modified without affecting the original.
+Branch: A clone of the master branch in question that can be freely modified without affecting the original. *(stub)*

   - The master branch is **not** a clone but the trunk of the tree, if you will.